mchlamscl/My-Portfolio/README.md

 <h1 align="center">Hi 👋, I'm Micha Ela M. Masocol</h1>
-<h3 align="center">A passionate frontend developer from Datamex Caloocan** A Bachelor of Science in Information Technology graduate with hands-on experience in project coordination,
+<h3 align="center">A Bachelor of Science in Information Technology graduate with hands-on experience in project coordination,
  system development, and technical support.
 Seeking an entry-level position in the IT industry where I can apply my skills in programming, documentation, and multimedia support to contribute to team success and continuously grow in a dynamic work environment</h3>